The Instrumental Surf Groups

 One of the last surf bands to emerge, the Pyramids were one of the best marketed.
 When their initial single "The Pyramid Stomp" fizzled nationally, the group's bassist Steve Leonard decided to analyzed the Chantay's "Pipeline" and came up with a clever variation of that opening reverb riff.
 In early 1964, The Pyramids made the Top 20 with "Penetration, helped by the promotion of John Hodge, the group's manager.
 The Long Beach, California group achieved some notoriety after Hodge convinced them to shave their heads just as the British Invasion and became "America's answer to the Beatles."
 During their concerts they'd wear Beatle wigs which they would throw to the audience halfway through the show revealing their bald heads.
 Hired girls would then storm the stage.
 Other gimmicks were arriving at a job on elephants or in a helicopter.
 The gimmicks worked and they were soon appearing on Bandstand and Hullabaloo and in the beach movie Bikini Beach.
 Hodge wasn't as good at investing the money as he was at helping them earn it.
 After several bad investments they disbanded after recording one album and a few non - hit singles.

-The Rebels aka Rockin' Rebels
+aka Rockin' Rebels

 Top: Tom Gorman

-Bottom l-r: Jimmy Kipler.
+Bottom L-R: Jimmy Kipler.
 Mickey Kippler, Paul Balon

-The Rebels (also known as The Rockin' Rebels) were a band from Buffalo, New York were
+The Rebels (also known as The Rockin' Rebels) were a band from

-known for their instrumental "Wild Weekend"
+Buffalo, New York were known for their instrumental "Wild

 Members: